-The control system must compute the position measurements from the online metrology system and computes the reference positions derived from each micro-station desired movement.
-It then commands the active platform in real time to stabilize the sample and compensate for all error sources, including stage imperfections, thermal drifts, and vibrations.
-Ensuring the stability and robustness of these feedback loops is crucial, especially within the demanding operational context of a synchrotron beamline, which requires reliable 24/7 operation with minimal intervention.
+The NASS inherently involves multi-input, multi-output (MIMO) feedback control.
+The control system must process position measurements from the online metrology system and reference positions derived from the desired micro-station movements, commanding the active platform in real time to stabilize the sample and compensate for all error sources, including stage imperfections, thermal drifts, and vibrations.
+Ensuring the stability and robustness of these feedback loops is paramount, especially within the demanding operational context of a synchrotron beamline, which requires reliable 24/7 operation with minimal intervention.
+This contrasts with many traditional synchrotron instruments built using proven, passively stable components like stepper motors and conventional bearings.

 Several factors complicate the design of robust feedback control for the NASS.
-First, the system must operate under across diverse experimental conditions, including different scan types (tomography, linear scans) and payloads' inertia.
-The continuous rotation of the spindle introduces gyroscopic effects that can affect the system dynamics.
-As actuators of the active platforms rotate relative to stationary sensors, the control kinematics to map the errors in the frame of the active platform is complex.
-But perhaps the most significant challenge is the wide variation in payload mass (1 kg up to 50 kg) that the system must accommodate.
+The system must perform reliably across diverse experimental conditions, including different scan types (tomography, linear scans) and velocities (slow drifts to fast fly-scans).
+The continuous rotation of the spindle introduces gyroscopic coupling effects and means actuators rotate relative to stationary sensors, altering the system dynamics.
+Perhaps the most significant challenge is the wide variation in payload mass, from potentially 1 kg up to 50 kg.
+High-performance positioning controllers often assume a fixed, well-characterized payload, as seen in applications like lithography or atomic force microscopy (AFM).
 Designing for robustness against large payload variations typically necessitates larger stability margins, which can compromise achievable performance.
-Consequently, high-performance positioning stages often work with well-characterized payload, as seen in systems like wafer-scanners or atomic force microscopes.

-Furthermore, unlike many systems where the active stage and sample are significantly lighter than the underlying coarse stages, the NASS payload mass can be substantially greater than the mass of the micro-station's top stage.
-This leads to strong dynamic coupling between the active platform and the micro-station structure, resulting in a more complex multi-inputs multi-outputs (MIMO) system with significant cross-talk between axes.
+Furthermore, unlike many systems where the active stage and sample are significantly lighter than the underlying coarse stages, the NASS payload mass can be substantially greater than the mass of the micro-station's top stages.
+This leads to strong dynamic coupling between the active platform and the micro-station structure, resulting in a more complex MIMO system with significant cross-talk between axes.
 These variations in operating conditions and payload translate into significant uncertainty or changes in the plant dynamics that the controller must handle.
 Therefore, the feedback controller must be designed to be robust against this plant uncertainty while still delivering the required nanometer-level performance.